rjnagel64/lambdac/docs/notes.md

 but I think that would rule out the more-efficient translation when the body is a value.
 (Or would it?)

+(Update: From CC onwards, term functions and type functions have been merged.
+Both take a telescope of mixed term/type parameters.)

 ### Type arguments at runtime

 I can't completely erase type arguments (I think), because I need to provide